DaZeTw/LOL-PaperReader/REPOSITORY_GUIDELINEs.md

 ---

-Following these rules keeps the codebase organized, scalable, and easy to reason about.
+Following these rules keeps the codebase organized, scalable, and easy to reason about..